Skip to Main Content

 The new proposed rule would create significant barriers to the already challenging asylum process.
 You came to the U.S. seeking safety, but now the government is making it harder for you to survive while your asylum case is pending.
 With longer wait times for work permits, more hurdles to obtaining a permit, and potential pauses on all work permit applications, this rule could make life even harder for people who are already living in limbo.

 This proposed rule would also put your safety at risk, as many asylum seekers depend on their ability to work legally in the U.S. to support themselves and their families.
-Without this ability, many will face financial ruin, food insecurity, and a worsening of their mental and physical health while they wait for their asylum claims to be processed.
+Without this ability, many will face financial ruin, food insecurity, and a worsening of their mental and physical health while waiting.

 It’s important to note that this is just a proposed rule, not yet a law.
 Asylum advocates and immigrant rights groups are already speaking out against this rule, and there is a strong possibility that federal lawsuits will be filed to prevent it from going into effect.
 We can only hope that the courts will see the injustice of this rule and stop it from further harming vulnerable asylum seekers.